Mustaq-Ahmed16/Mern-Chat-App/README.md

 👾 Real-time messaging with Socket.io
 🚀 Online user status (Socket.io and React Context)
-🐞 Error handling both on the server and on the client ⭐ At the end Deployment like a pro for FREE!
+🐞 Error handling both on the server and on the client ⭐ At the end Deployment
-⏳ And much more!

 ### Setup .env file